Haruko386/ApDepth/README.md

 bash script/eval/12_eval_nyu.sh
 ```

-Or you can just run
+Alternatively, use the following script to evaluate all datasets.

 ```bash
 bash script/eval/00_test_all.sh
 ```
 You can get the result under `output/eval`

+> [!IMPORTANT]
+>
-Note: although the seed has been set, the results might still be slightly different on different hardware.
+> Although the seed has been set, the results might still be slightly different on different hardware.

 ## 🏋️ Training